vinaya-class/vinaya-class.github.io/src/08-robes-1.md

 Or, they may determine the plain cloth before the sewing project and re-determine the finished item later.

+There is no time limit on cloth placed under **shared ownership**.

 **Perception** is not a factor, mis-counting the days is not an excuse.

 If the robe develops a hole, it loses its determination.
 It has to be mended within 10 days, and determined for use again.

 Holes which are small, or located within a hand-span along the edge don't cause the determination to lapse, but when mended, may require the robe to be re-determined.

 **Robe-season:** 4th lunar month of *Vassāna*, from the full moon in October.
 During that time one may receive and keep robe-cloth for more than ten days.
+May be extended with an additional 4 lunar months until the last Full Moon of Hemanta (mid-March) after a Kathina ceremony.

 ## NP 2, Separated from robe